vergecurrency/vWallet/README.md

 # VERGE Electron Wallet

-## The new verge prototype wallet build with electron ❤️
+_The new verge prototype wallet built with electron_ ❤️

 _This wallet has no connection to the original **electrum** wallet, it is exclusively designed and developed for VERGE currency.
 Still it's open source._